 Hello, everyone!
 Little Tessa here.
 You bet, I’m adorbs!
-I arrived at the rescue a few weeks ago, but was very scared of everything and everyone.
+I arrived at the rescue in March, but was very scared of everything and everyone.
 You see, I’m not very old (maybe a year, if that) and everything is still new to me.
 Instead of embracing it like the little Terrier/Corgi I am, I was letting everything scare me.

 So, off to “puppy camp” I went for a little while to learn from Isis Maria and former GA JRT rescue, Chad, of Heavenly Pet Photography.
 They’re (OK, their humans are) really good at fostering pups like me who need to learn a lot of things — everything from sharing toys to trusting people.
 I surprised everyone with how great I already was at house training!
 No help needed there.
 Yay!
 I also showed them how great I walk on a leash.